-Founded in 1882, Hastings College is a private, four-year, residential liberal arts institution affiliated with the Presbyterian Church (USA).
+Founded in 1882, Hastings College is a private, four-year, residential institution affiliated with the Presbyterian Church (USA).

-Throughout our history, Hastings College has occupied a distinguished place among liberal arts colleges in the Midwest.
-Our liberal arts tradition, commitment to academic excellence, emphasis on service and experiential learning prepare students for lives well-lived.
+Throughout our history, Hastings College has occupied a distinguished place among colleges in the Midwest.
+Our commitment to academic excellence, emphasis on service and experiential learning prepare students for lives well-lived.

 Nine years later, on September 13, 1882, Hastings College greeted its first class of 44 students on the second story of an old Post Office building on the northeast corner of First St. and Hastings Ave.
 Hastings College held its classes at that location for two years until McCormick Hall, the first building on the campus, was completed.